 When you don’t have access to a stove or you’re ready to dive into a plate of eggs now, turn to the microwave.
 While you won’t get the same creamy scrambled eggs you would on the stovetop, this method cooks up a light, fluffy breakfast that’s seriously satisfying and ready to eat in 90 seconds.
 It’s great for a super-fast egg sandwich.

 Learn more: 90-Second Scrambled Eggs

-While it might not have the elegance of its stovetop counterpart, the mug omelet is a breakfast game-changer.
-Whisk together a couple eggs, a splash of milk, and a spoonful of your favorite toppings in a tall mug (or even a paper cup) and you'll be face to face with a fluffy omelet in mere minutes.
+While it might not have the elegance of its stovetop counterpart, the mug omelet is a helpful tool in your breakfast toolbox.
+Whisk together a couple eggs, a splash of milk, and a spoonful of your favorite toppings in a tall mug (or even a paper cup) and you’ll be face to face with a fluffy omelet in mere minutes.